 Seizures or Fits

 These dogs often do very well on anticonvulsants.
 Owners must be prepared to deal with the necessary monitoring, as well as the risks involved with owning a dog who shows aggression during a seizure.
-Otherwise, they are handled just like any other seizuring dog.
+Otherwise, they are handled just like any other seizure dog.

 Different Types of Aggression

 “Rage Syndrome” has been applied to many types of aggression, primarily dominance aggression, mental lapse aggression, and seizure-related aggression.
 This term needs to be dropped from our vocabulary when discussing causes, prognosis, and treatment of aggressive dogs.

-• Severity of the aggression – Dogs who display lower levels of aggressive behaviour, such as growls, lip curls, and inhibited snaps, will be much easier to treat than dogs that explode with violent attacks.
-The depth and ferocity of the bite also has an impact on prognosis deep and powerful then the chances of treatment succeeding is poor.
+• The severity of the aggression – Dogs who display lower levels of aggressive behaviour, such as growls, lip curls, and inhibited snaps, will be much easier to treat than dogs that explode with violent attacks.
+The depth and ferocity of the bite also have an impact on prognosis.
+If the bite is deep and powerful then the chances of a treatment succeeding are poor.

 • Predicting the aggression – If owners can predict which situations are most likely to result in aggression, such as guarding objects or a favourite spot, then measures can be taken to prevent those situations.

 • Age when aggressive behaviour first occured– The younger the dog at the time of the initial aggression, the poorer the prognosis.
 If a bitch is showing early signs of aggression to owners then you should probably not spay her, as the reduction in progesterone may exacerbate the behaviour.

 • Duration of aggression – Since there is a learned component in any form of aggressive behaviour, it makes sense that the longer the aggression has been going on, the harder it will be to convince the dog the household rules have changed.
 Like any habit, owner behaviour's that lead to aggression are also harder to change.